ms/buildtogether.tech/src/thinking/index.md

-A good formative assessment question takes 30--60 seconds to do (so that it doesn't disrupt the flow of the lesson) and has an unambiguous right answer (so that it scales---if the answers are paragraphs long, it won't be practical to use in a class of 20 students, much less 200).
+A good formative assessment question takes 30--60 seconds to do (so that it doesn't disrupt the flow of the lesson) and has an unambiguous right answer (so that it scales—if the answers are paragraphs long, it won't be practical to use in a class of 20 students, much less 200).
 The most important thing, though, is that it tells the instructor what to say next.
 Different learners can misunderstand things in different ways; a good formative assessment tells the